htranin/LRNsearch/README.md

 * stack_candidates.py: code to stack the candidates of all galaxies and flag contaminants
 * study_gal.py: code to download and show HST science color images of a given galaxy

-If you use this catalog please cite (Tranin et al. to be submitted) Feel free to reach me at htranin[at]icc.ub.edu
+If you use this catalog please cite (Tranin et al. submitted to A&A, https://arxiv.org/abs/2409.11347) Feel free to reach me at htranin[at]icc.ub.edu

 Good luck with your transients ✨